WordPress/gutenberg/docs/designers-developers/developers/data/data-core-block-editor.md

 <a name="insertBeforeBlock" href="#insertBeforeBlock">#</a> **insertBeforeBlock**

-Generator used to insert an empty block after a given blck
+Generator used to insert an empty block after a given block.

 _Parameters_